HEIGHT: 6' | WEIGHT: 165 lbs | NECK: 16 | SUIT: 40R | SLEEVE: 34

 Contact: xaviertruesdell@gmail.com

-I’m Xavier Lamar Truesdell, known professionally as XL — artist, actor, model, songwriter, producer, broadcaster, and storyteller at heart.
-I was born in Chicago, Illinois, and my journey in entertainment began early with modeling, TV, film, and music.
-From debuting on the pilot episode of Las Vegas to appearances in films like Miss Congeniality 2 and Star Trek Into Darkness and on MTV favorites like Parental Control and Punk’d, I’ve pursued my creative passions with commitment and purpose.
+I’m Xavier Lamar Truesdell, known professionally as XL - artist, actor, model, songwriter, producer, broadcaster, entrepreneur, and storyteller at heart.
+Born and raised in Chicago, Illinois, my journey in entertainment began early through modeling, television, film, and music.
+From appearing on the pilot episode of Las Vegas to roles in films such as Miss Congeniality 2 and Star Trek Into Darkness, as well as appearances on MTV favorites like Parental Control and Punk’d, I’ve always pursued my creative passions with dedication, authenticity, and purpose.

 In Loving Memory of My Son, Xaveon